 This server runs the snac software and there is no automatic sign-up process.

-Just because its turin complete and computable and can define bool/if-else, currying recursion, church numerals and exprs reduce correctly shouldnt mean that it can attribute a computational meaning to an otherwise absurd expression
+Just because its turin complete and computable and can define bool/if-else, currying recursion, church numerals and exprs reduce correctly shouldnt mean that it can attribute a computational meaning to an otherwise absurd #math expression

 Or should it?